hidaviddong/daviddong.me/resume/main.typ

 == Skills
 #chiline()

-- Proficient in React, Vue.js, and TypeScript tech stack.
+- Experienced in full-stack development with React, Vue.js, TypeScript, Node.js, MySQL.
-- Familiar with configuring and optimizing bundling tools like Webpack and Vite.
+- Experienced in SSR/CSR rendering techniques and build tools like Webpack and Vite.
-- Skilled in SSR/CSR rendering mode and backend development with Node.js & MySQL.
-- Experienced in Docker container deployment and image optimization for JavaScript projects.
-- Familiar with Jenkins, GitHub Actions, and Cloudflare to deploy projects.
+- Knowledge of basic DevOps in Docker containerization, Jenkins pipelines, GitHub Actions, Cloudflare.
-- Proficient with team collaboration tools like Notion, Slack, GitHub.
+- Skilled in team collaboration tools like Notion, Slack, and GitHub for project management and version control.
-- Experienced with design tools like Figma and Blender.
+- Skilled in design tools like Figma for UI/UX prototyping and Blender for 3D modeling.

 == Work Experience
 #chiline()

 *PKU-Changsha Institute for Computing and Digital Economy* #h(1fr) 2023/07 -- 2024/07 \
- Frontend Developer #h(1fr) Changsha, China \
+ Web Developer #h(1fr) Changsha, China \

-- Core developer two projects: a large language model chatbot and an EEG web analysis platform.
+- Core developer for a large language model chatbot and several data visualization projects.
-- Contributing the data visualization dashboard, involved in dynamic effects for 2D maps and some 3D modeling tasks.
-- Designed CI/CD multi-environment deployment pipelines for our most frontend projects.
+- Designed CI/CD multi-environment deployment pipelines for our most JavaScript projects.

 *Tencent Music Entertainment* #h(1fr) 2022/05 -- 2022/10 \
-Frontend Developer Summer Intern #h(1fr) Shenzhen, China \
+Web Developer Summer Intern #h(1fr) Shenzhen, China \

 - Responsible for several high-traffic pages, including the live room widget and leaderboard in QQ Music and WeSing.
 - Participated in developing event tracking module and gateway modules for npm libraries, mastered the npm package release process.